-The inspection report provides you with information about the home that I believe to be of concern or interest.
-A client is trusting my trained opinion and the report reflects that opinion.
+The inspection report provides you with information about the home that my inspector believes to be of concern or interest.
+A client is trusting our trained opinion and the report reflects that opinion.
 Every home has defects and every client should expect that each report will include a long list of items that can and should be addressed, no matter how major or minor the defect may be.

 To avoid redundancy in the report, any and all recommendations or comments for repair, replacement, additional evaluation, corrective action or similar should only be performed using recognized methods and materials by a qualified/licensed professional in their respective fields.
 In some areas, professional licensing of various trades are not required by municipal or other governmental agencies.